Lab 1: Entra ID Easy Button integration

 Task 9 - Test your deployment

-1. RDP to Win10 machine as user1 and password user1
+1. RDP to the Win11 machine as f5access\user and password user or use Guacamole.

 2. Open Google Chrome or the Microsoft Edge browser - both icons are on the Desktop and the Taskbar